 MVPs (Most Valuable Professionals) are technology experts that share their knowledge with the community.
 As technology experts they are always interested in and working with the latest and greatest technology.
 Based on this they have deep knowledge of their topic.

 The contributions to the community can happen in different ways.
 There are experts that contribute to projects and code on GitHub, experts that are blogging, podcasting and webcasting.
-You can also find MVPs in technology communities, supporting in forums, chats, slags, etc. A lot of MVPs share their knowledge also by giving talks on conferences, meetups, community meetings, etc. or even writing books.
+You can also find MVPs in technology communities, supporting in forums, chats, slags, etc.

 MVPs share their knowledge for free as they understood the „sharing is caring“ idea behind a community.
 As I always say: „The community lives from the community, and only those who join in keep her alive!“